neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.randomWalk.stream.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scaleProperties.mutate(G: Graph, **config: Any) -> Series[Any]

+    Scale node properties

+.. py:function:: gds.scaleProperties.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scaleProperties.stats(G: Graph, **config: Any) -> Series[Any]

+    Scale node properties

+.. py:function:: gds.scaleProperties.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scaleProperties.stream(G: Graph, **config: Any) -> DataFrame

+    Scale node properties

+.. py:function:: gds.scaleProperties.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scaleProperties.write(G: Graph, **config: Any) -> Series[Any]

+    Scale node properties

+.. py:function:: gds.scaleProperties.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scc.mutate(G: Graph, **config: Any) -> Series[Any]

+    The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for SCC.

+.. py:function:: gds.scc.stats(G: Graph, **config: Any) -> Series[Any]

+    The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for SCC.

+.. py:function:: gds.scc.stream(G: Graph, **config: Any) -> DataFrame

+    The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for SCC.

+.. py:function:: gds.scc.write(G: Graph, **config: Any) -> Series[Any]

+    The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for SCC.

 .. py:function:: gds.shortestPath.astar.mutate(G: Graph, **config: Any) -> Series[Any]